Jaysyn904/NWNDS/README.md

 DMFI + HCR2 + CEP 2.6 + PRC 4.1.4a

-21 Base Classes & 46 Prestige Classes from the PRC
+20 Base Classes & 45 Prestige Classes

 3 Athasian 3.5e classes, with more to come.